NavyaG-lab/Tech-writer/data-users/etl_users/manual_dataset_series.md

 1. After refreshing your token, get a new access token using  - `nu-<country> auth get-access-token --env prod --country <country>` to use MDSS workflow.
 The <country> is the country from where you are creating your manual series (eg: br, mx).
 1. Run the command `nu-br sec scope show <username> --env prod` to check if you have required scopes to append the data.
-The above command returns the result -  `Current scopes for <username> "admin data-infra-admin manual-dataset-series-user metapod-admin"`.
+The above command returns the result -  `Current scopes for <username> "admin manual-dataset-series-user"`.

 #### To use the old workflow until 8th June 2021